 Why You Will Love This Recipe

-- It is so simple!
+- These gluten-free apple muffins are so simple!
 It only takes 6 ingredients.

-- This dish is naturally gluten free, paleo, grain free, dairy free, and soy free.
+- No need to look up a dairy-free option.
+This recipe is naturally gluten free, paleo, grain free, dairy free, and soy free.

-- These muffins are lower carb than other options due to having no flour in them.
+- These gluten-free apple cinnamon muffins are lower carb than other options due to having no flour in them.

 - If you are local to the Pittsburgh area, we feature different muffin recipes on my weekly meal prep menu.
 They are delivered right to your door.